gjbex/Julia_good_bad_ugly/source-code/README.md

    packages, as well as documentation.
 1. `ecosystem`: a few illustrations of third-party packages in Julia's ecosystem.
 1. `performance`: comparing performance to other programming languages.
+1. `macros`: illustrations of Julia metaprogramming using macros.